 Folks can also enjoy a paddling adventure around the Mackenzie Delta to track a herd of reindeer cross the famous delta.

 Claim to fame: The world’s largest land predator is a highly revered animal in these parts.
 All you have to do is take a look at the vehicle license plates to spot a logo of the burly figure which is sadly listed as a NWT’s species at risk.

 Polar Bear watching season: Best viewed in July and August

 Polar bears favour the icebergs floating along the coastline off the Arctic Ocean.

 A few remote lodges provide fabulous overnight stays that offer some of the best wildlife viewing experiences but you can’t always predict what Mother Nature will show.

 From Yellowknife (also read things to do in Yellowknife), take a private charter to the Arctic Watch Wilderness Lodge high up in the Arctic Circle to watch beluga whales, sea kayak, and of course if lucky, spot the endangered polar bears that thrive up there.

 Claim to fame: A UNESCO World Heritage Site and bucket list favourite with one of the most spectacular wild rivers in North America, the South Nahanni River.

-Located in the southwest corner of the Northwest Territories, this national park reserve is on traditional territory of the Dehcho First Nations.
+Located in the southwest corner, this Northwest Territories national park reserve is on the traditional territory of the Dehcho First Nations.